HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/persistent_volumes.md

 This topic provides details covering the PersistentVolumes \(PVs\) and related operations considerations in storing data for DX 9.5 stateful applications.

-Digital Experience 9.5 container-based stateful applicationsrequire PersistentVolumes \(PVs\) to store their data.
+Digital Experience 9.5 container-based stateful applications require PersistentVolumes \(PVs\) to store their data.
 Refer to the [Deploy DX 9.5 applications to container platforms using Helm](application_architecture.md) topic for a description of the DX 9.5 Applications details.

 As Kubernetes Pods do not have their own persistent file storage, the use of PVs is a must.
 For more information on PVs, consult the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).